 To ride the T, you need to purchase a CharlieCard or CharlieTicket.
 These can be purchased at most subway stations at vending machines and at select convenience stores.
 The basic fare is $2.90 with a CharlieTicket or $2.40 if you have a Charlie Card.
 Kids 11 years and younger ride free!
 And your Charlie Card will provide you with more than 75 discounts on attractions during your visit.
 The "T's" LinkPass gives visitors unlimited travel on Subway, Local Bus, Inner Harbor Ferry and Commuter Rail Zone 1A for one day ($12) or seven days ($21.25).
 More than 500 fare-vending machine are located throughout all subway stations.

 For specific information on routes and schedules, call the MBTA at 617-222-3200 or visit mbta.com.
 Information is in several languages and the website offers a very useful "Trip Planner" to get you to your destination.

 Operated by the Massachusetts Bay Transportation Authority, Boston's Commuter Rail services the outlying Boston suburbs.
 Service is available from several T stations, but most departures take place at South Station, North Station or Back Bay Station.
 Phone: 617.222.3200.
 Visit the MBTA site for more information.

 Taxi service is available throughout the city.
 From Logan International Airport to most hotels in Boston and Cambridge, current fares are approximately $25-$35.00, one way.
 You may also book online or call 617-410-7500

-Service is widely available throughout Massachusetts.
+Service is widely available throughout Massachusetts, with expanded late night service.
 All intercity/interstate buses depart from South Station.
 Ticket counters are located on the third level of the Transportation Center.
 For information, call the South Station Bus Terminal at 617-737-8040

 Logan Express stops at all terminals.
 Bus route time is approximately 20 minutes.
 Be sure to allow extra time during rush hour periods.